SansPapyrus683/usaco-solutions/README.md

 i deleted the rest of them
 mostly because their code was unreadable even to me
 so i just deleted it
-and i am not doing that s*** all over again
+and i am not doing that crap all over again
-you might notice that the names are wack
-well that's because either im way too lazy to change the names, or that i want you to read the code and actually look at it
+also, some of them don't actually work
+so if you were looking to leech off me, too bad
+the problem is always that they run too slow